abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Functional Composition
 ===

 Now, we were just about to reach the heart of the matter regarding the topic of functions.
 And that is functional composition.
-Assume that we have two functions, $g: Y → P$ and $f: P → G$ and the target of the first one is the same set as the source of the second one.
+Assume that we have two functions,  and the target of the first one is the same set as the source of the second one, like $g: Y → P$ and $f: P → G$.

 ![Matching functions](../01_set/functions_matching.svg)